You are here: Home

 I capitulated and sold my BHP holdings on the rebound above $17.
 This was my largest losing position in the last 12 months.

 Speculative buy: proving to be a good income producer.

-I bought into SKI @ $2.01 as the potential yeild is ober 7% at this price with very low risk of revenue wealness.
+I bought into SKI @ $2.01 as the potential yield is over 7% at this price with very low risk of revenue weakness.

 I exited TLS Ex Div @ $5.72 for a sound return Bought back in @ $5.30.
 Sold ex div $5.40.
 I continue to monitor TLS with a view to buy below $4.70.

 I have bought into VIT on weakness in price.
 Takeover bid $2.25 has created a solid gain on this investment,

 The two lines on these charts are linear regression moving averages.
 The short term line covers 21 periods and the medium term line covers 60 periods.
 I look for stocks to have an up bias in both the averages as well as last price above both averages.